Is Premier antifouling compatible with my existing antifouling?

-When purchasing Premier Antifouling from our web site we are unique in that your are purchasing direct from the manufacturer and the back door of our factory, we have therefore removed and are saving you the added distributor, wholesale and retail margins which is why are prices are typically 70% cheaper than the equivalent grade brand leaders.
+When purchasing Premier Antifouling from our web site we are unique in that your are purchasing direct from the manufacturer , we have therefore removed and are saving you the added distributor, wholesale and retail margins which is why are prices are typically 70% cheaper than the equivalent grade brand leaders.

 In terms of Antifouling performance Copper Oxide since the banning of TBT in antifouling is now the main active ingredient that dictates how long and how well an antifouling will perform.
 In short all copper based antifouls are designed to allow the copper oxide to gradually leech and refresh at the surface of the paint and it’s the copper that acts as the main biocide that prevents fouling.
 So the higher the copper content in an antifouling the longer and better it will perform before the copper in the paint becomes depleted and the performance then breaks down resulting in fouling.

 Premier One Can is our performance antifouling and contains a very high copper oxide content which is equal to and in many cases a lot higher than most of the brand leaders.
 Our Premier One Can is rated for highest of fouling areas for full season coverage and will outperform many of the brand leaders.

 Our Cruising Grade Antifouling has a lower grade of copper content which is why we recommend it for low to mid fouling areas for full season coverage.